 On this page:

-- Getting Access to the Run/Debug Configuration: Grunt Dialog Box
+- Getting access to the Run/Debug Configuration: Grunt dialog

-Getting Access to the Run/Debug Configuration: Grunt Dialog Box
+Getting access to the Run/Debug Configuration: Grunt dialog

 |⌘N||Click this button to add a new configuration to the list.|